Radiator (heating)

 Heat exchange by built-in bathroom radiator uses hot water flow through the stainless steel pipes seen here to raise the temperature of the ambient air.
 The radiator depicted here also serves as a towel rack and warmer.

 Radiators and convectors are heat exchangers designed to transfer thermal energy from one medium to another for the purpose of space heating.

 Denison Olmsted of New Haven, Connecticut, appears to have been the earliest person to use the term 'radiator' to mean a heating appliance in an 1834 patent for a stove with a heat exchanger which then radiated heat.
 In the patent he wrote that his invention was "a peculiar kind of apparatus, which I call a radiator".
 The heating radiator was invented by Franz San Galli in 1855, a Kingdom of Prussia-born Russian businessman living in St. Petersburg.
 In the late 1800s, companies, such as the American Radiator Company, promoted cast iron radiators over previous fabricated steel designs in order to lower costs and expand the market.

 Radiation vs. convection

 A radiator is a device that transfers heat to a medium primarily through thermal radiation.
 In practice, the term radiator is often applied to any number of devices in which a fluid circulates through exposed pipes (often with fins or other means of increasing surface area), notwithstanding that such devices tend to transfer heat mainly by convection and might logically be called convectors.

 The terms convection heater and convector refer to a class of devices in which the source of heat is not directly exposed.
-As domestic safety and the supply from water heaters keep temperatures relatively low, radiation is inefficient in comparison to convection.